 - 3 cups all-purpose flour

-Cream the butter and sugar with a hand mixer (read my reviews of some good hand mixers here).
+Cream the butter and sugar with a hand mixer (read my reviews of some good hand mixers here and the best stand mixer too).
 Then beat in your egg and vanilla.
 Add in your flour a cup at a time until you have a stiff dough.